Booker Site

-The Booker Site is located in Sny Bottom of the Mississippi Valley.
+The Booker Site is an archeological site in Sny Bottom of the Mississippi Valley.
 The investigations for this site began during August and September 1990 by the Contract Archaeology Program of the Center for American Archaeology.
-Excavations for this site began in 1993 was in Pike County, Illinois.
+Excavations for this site began in 1993 in Pike County, Illinois.

+Situated near New Canton, the site is composed of alluvial and colluvial deposits, making it an ideal location for inhabitants.
+Excavations revealed a burned fourteenth-century Mississippian house and various artifacts, including lithic materials, ceramics, daub, and faunal remains.
+Radiocarbon dating placed the site's occupation in the post-A.D.
+1300 period.
+The Booker Site is believed to be a small farmstead, with its inhabitants focusing on hunting and horticultural activities.
+Although the site's exact relationship to the Mississippian period is uncertain, it bears similarities to other sites in the area, such as the McFarland site.

 Geology and Location

 The Booker site was found in the Mississippi Valley where the area was named Sny Bottom due to the meandering belt of the Mississippi River.
 The numerous alluvial and colluvial fans near this location makes this the best locations to live in for the inhabitants.
 This site is located southwest of a town called New Canton, which shows that this site is near local communities.
 This site is situated about one meter higher than the surrounding floodplain that is on a small rise composed of colluvial and alluvial deposits.

 Excavation Process

 The plan for excavating the Booker site initially involved placing two trenches with 1 x 2 m test squares, but after discovering the Mississippian structure, the north–south trench excavation was dismissed.
 In the first two squares, it was dug in 20 cm levels and screened with 1/2 inch mesh, along with using flotation for a 10-liter sample from each level.
 For the rest of the squares, the excavation was in 10 cm levels.
 The soil profilings was split into two horizons.
 In the A horizon, archaeologists found that the clay was a dark yellowish brown color and the B horizon contained very heavy amounts of natural gravel.
 This discovery led to the conclusion that the Booker site had Goss soil covered by alluvial deposits.